elixir-europe/rdmkit/pages/your_problem/data_publication.md

 ---

-## Can I really deposit my data in a public repository?
+## Can you really deposit your data in a public repository?

 ### Description
 Sometimes it is difficult to determine if publishing data you have at hand is the right thing to do.
 Some reasons for hesitations might be that you have not used the data in a publication yet and don't want to be scooped, that the data contains personal information about patients or that the data was collected or produced in a collaboration.